Update – reopening Face to Face! 10th July 2020

 Our role as a healthcare provider

-We are insuring careful practice at our clinic locations, and are liaising with the management of each to ensure warm water and soap, and or hand sanitiser are available at all locations, and other deep cleaning procedures are being followed.
+Before lockdown we were insuring careful practice at our clinic locations, and were liaising with the management of each to ensure warm water and soap, and or hand sanitiser are available at all locations, and other deep cleaning procedures were being followed.

-We are ourselves carrying hand sanitiser as well as an extra precaution, and we are applying antiviral sprays to rooms and surfaces repeatedly throughout the practice day.
+We were also ourselves carrying hand sanitiser as well as an extra precaution, and we are applying antiviral sprays to rooms and surfaces repeatedly throughout the practice day.

-We are already rewashing all cups and glasses at the start of each day in warm soapy water as recommended so as to be sure that these are clean.
+We were already rewashing all cups and glasses at the start of each day in warm soapy water as recommended so as to be sure that these are clean.

 If I (Stuart) have to self isolate, then unless I am incapacitated by the virus, I will be available for virtual appointments.